swiftlang/swift/docs/Resilience.rst

 * it is a struct type with no non-empty fields, or

-* it is a union type with one alternative which either carries no data or carries data with an empty type.
+* it is an enum type with one alternative which either carries no data or carries data with an empty type.

 A type has a fragile representation if: